Making decisions to investigate concerns

 Unless there is a good reason not to, we will tell the person who made the complaint or report whether the matter passed the Assessment Threshold Test.
 If it does not meet the test, we will tell them why not.

 Where the concerns appear to relate solely to poor service, we direct complainants to the Legal Ombudsman, who has powers to investigate service and provide redress to clients.
-Unless the information also suggests a serious breach or risk, we will not investigate the matter further.
-If the Legal Ombudsman, having investigated the matter and found evidence to suggest there are, in fact, serious issues, they will let us know so that we are able to do so.
+Unless the information also suggests a serious breach, we will not investigate the matter further.
+If the Legal Ombudsman, having investigated the matter finds evidence to suggest there are, in fact, serious issues, they will let us know so that we are able to do so.

 Relationship between the Assessment Threshold Test and the Enforcement Strategy

 The Enforcement Strategy sets out our approach to regulation and underpins how we decide what is serious and what we tolerate.
-It supports our Assessment Threshold Test when we decide if a potential breach or identified risk is sufficiently serious to justify us taking action. .
-Therefore, we are guided by the Enforcement Strategy when we consider each stage 2 of the Assessment Threshold Test.
+It supports our Assessment Threshold Test when we decide if a potential breach is sufficiently serious to justify us taking action.
+Therefore, we are guided by the Enforcement Strategy when we consider stage 2 of the Assessment Threshold Test.

 The Stages of the Assessment Threshold Test

-If the information relates to an individual or firm we regulate, we assess whether it suggests a breach of our Standards and Regulations.
-We do not require proof of any breach or risk at this stage of the test, we are merely considering if the information raises a question of risk or wrong-doing.
+If the information relates to an individual or firm we regulate, we assess whether it suggests a breach of our standards and requirements.
+We do not require proof of any breach at this stage of the test, we are merely considering if the information raises a question of wrong-doing.

 In doing so, we will not take as read a complainant’s description of events, but will use our own judgment to identify the relevant issues.
 For example, a complainant may accuse a solicitor of breaching an undertaking in breach of our Standards and Regulations.
 However, we can see that, in fact, the complaint is about a failure to pay a simple business or personal debt, which would not generally be a breach of our Standards and Regulations.
 Here, the complaint would not meet stage 1 of the Assessment Threshold Test and would proceed no further.